A sequence of rational numbers

 If that is the case, then we write:

-"The limit of f(x) as x approaches l is L."
+"The limit of f(x) as x approaches c is L."

-In other words, for the limit of f(x) to exist as x approaches l , the left-hand and right-hand limits must be equal.
+Thus for the limit of a function to exist as the independent variable approaches c , the left-hand and right-hand limits -- those numbers -- must be equal.

 if and only if

-When we say, then, that a function has a limit, we mean that Definition 2.2 has been satified.
-In practice, it is not necessary to actually produce the requirements of the definition.
-The theorems on limits imply them.
+When we say, then, that a function approaches a limit, we mean that Definition 2.2 has been satisfied.
+The theorems on limits imply that.

 The most important limit -- the limit that differential calculus is about -- is called the derivative.
 All the other limits studied in Calculus I are logical fun and games, never to be heard from again.